-Morimoto’s Waikiki, located in the Modern Hotel (formerly the Edition), has a menu that is very similar to their other outposts in Napa and New York.
+Morimoto’s Waikiki, located in the Modern Hotel (formerly the Edition), has a menu that is very similar to their other outposts in Napa and New York (click here to view our April 2014 post on Morimoto Maui).
 What the Waikiki site uniquely offers is an Aloha ambiance with an ocean front setting.

 We have participated in the Chef’s Omakase (tasting menu) in the past, only to discover that it was pretty much the same in Napa and Waikiki.
 We were excited when we were told that Morimoto’s offers a different Omakase for repeat eaters.
 Apparently, they have sets for second time Omakase orders, third time, etc. So the four of us voted and decided to put our fate in the hands of the very capable chefs for the seven-course tasting.

 We ordered the 1.6L Morimoto Junmai Sake (party bottle) to pair with our Omakase experience:

 The first course was the Morimoto style poke which included ahi tuna cubes, bocconcini (small mozzarella balls), avocado wasabi sorbet and finished with a dashi foam.
 As we experienced at the Food and Wine Festival, Morimoto has no problem pairing cheese with Ahi and it works:

 Hot oil-flashed Kampachi sashimi was topped with a little bit of uni:

 After a misfire of trying to serve us the bagna cauda dish, which we have already had as first time Omakase eaters (twice), they came back with the Ahi sashimi salad.
 The tuna was crusted with furikake (Japanese seasoning) to simulate the skin which added a salty flavor and crunchy texture.
 The fish was served with romaine leaves with caesar dressing which we decided to consume separately from the tasty tuna: